kj2eo1/intro/README.md

 * intro about me

-  + I have two name killy or etio you can called me whatever you want

   + I like

 editing, drawing & animation, talking / Listen, Being in space, living in peace with my wife (I wish)